-Though formed as recently as the summer of 2017, the roots of Beaconsfield Town stem from Beaconsfield SYCOB FC which was founded in 1994 following an amalgamation between Beaconsfield United and Slough Youth Centre Old Boys (hence the “Beaconsfield SYCOB FC” in the Clubs name).
+Though formed as recently as the summer of 2017 the roots of Beaconsfield Town FC stem from Beaconsfield SYCOB which was founded in 1994 following a merger between Beaconsfield United and Slough Youth Centre Old Boys (hence the “SYCOB” in the Clubs name).

-2013-14 saw Gary Meakin take over as manager just five days before the start of the season and with only five players on the clubs books – to finish 8th and reach the Quarter Finals of the League Cup was a fine achievement as was a runner up spot in the Berks & Bucks Senior Trophy, Chesham United gaining revenge for defeat twelve months earlier.
+2013-14 saw Gary Meakin take over as manager just five days before the start of the season and with only five players on the clubs books – to finish 8th and reach the Quarter Finals of the League Cup was a fine achievement as was a runner up spot in the Berks & Bucks FA Senior Cup, Chesham United gaining revenge for defeat twelve months earlier.

 Come On You Rams!